 Nationally, 0.1% of students enrolled over the 2008-2010 period were reportedly disabled.
 This percentage is based on data from only 24 of the 50 colleges, however, and is therefore unreliable.
-At the provincial level on average 0% of enrolled students were disabled.
-The percentage for this college could not be calculated because the college does not keep data on student disability.
+At provincial and college level no disabled students were enrolled.